merisedot-dev/merise_dot/docs/quickstart.md

 dependencies = [ "merise_dot" ]
 ```

 If you're using devshells, please refer to one of the following sections for the following devshell tool you're using.
+As of now, only the following have been tested, so they are the only one being talked about here.

 ### Nix